qgodefroi/coroutine_nondeterminism/README.md

 // prints the numbers 2,4,6,1,2,3
 ```

+## Usage

+This repository should contain everything needed, included generator types taken from <https://github.com/lewissbaker/cppcoro>.
+I have been testing this with clang 5, c++17, libc++ and -fcoroutines-ts.

+I'll add build scripts and more examples at some point.

 ## Work in progress

 - remove some obvious ineficiencies (the underlying coroutine is restarted more times than truly necessary)